-Colombia’s Caribbean coast was one of our favorite areas to explore in South America.
-Lush green forest tumble down the Sierra Nevada Range before giving way to palms, banana trees, and ultimately white sandy beaches.
-Thousands of islands bob in the calm turquoise waters, forming an archipelago that protects these remarkable waters.
-Here you will find some of best beaches in Colombia, no matter what you are looking for.
+In the north, lush green forests tumble down the Sierra Nevada Range before giving way to palms, banana trees, and ultimately white sandy beaches.
+To the south, thousands of islands bob in the calm turquoise waters, forming an archipelago that protects these remarkable waters.

 Check out Hostel Beach House for cheap (air-conditioned) accommodation right on the beach, and the restaurant next door for the cheapest lobster you’ll ever see.

 2. Isla Tintipan, Islas de San Bernado, a place to chill and camp

 We set out for Isla Tintipan after visiting Casa en el Agua.
 With no real destination in mind, we were carted off to the closest island.
 Before we knew it, we were dropped off on a small sandy beach on Isla Tintipan in the San Bernado Archipelago.